2023 Most Popular Criminal Justice & Corrections Bachelor's Degree Schools in the Southwest Region

 While working on their Bachelor's Degree, criminal justice majors at Texas State accumulate an average of around $21,353 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $204.

 The University of Texas at San Antonio ranked #6 on this year’s Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of San Antonio, UTSA is a public college with a very large student population.
+Located in the city of San Antonio, UTSA is a public school with a very large student population.

 Of the 324 students majoring in criminal justice at UTSA, 46% are male and 54% are female.